Jenny is a girl who once failed in her relationship but found the courage to move on with her life. She is now happy and contented.

 How to Forget Your Ex-Girlfriend or Boyfriend

 Every failed relationship is painful.
 It hurts us in a way no physical wounds can . . .

 I, too, was heartbroken.
 I was so mad at myself for being such a fool, and I almost hated the world for being so unfair.
 I wanted to slap just anybody and wanted to be alone for a while (thank goodness I have no suicidal tendencies).
 I was emotionally tortured that time.
 I was crying while at work.
 And every time I hear the sound of some familiar love songs, I can't help but cry my heart out.

 I wanted to move on.
-I wanted to forget him as soon as I can (if only it can happen the next morning when I wake up) but I couldn't.
-Everywhere I looked, I saw him . . . there's just too many memories and I thought i would go crazy trying to avoid them.
+I wanted to forget him as soon as I could (if only it could happen the next morning when I woke up), but I couldn't.
+Everywhere I looked, I saw him . . . there's just too many memories, and I thought I would go crazy trying to avoid them.

-You can choose to avoid thinking about him or her and causing yourself suffering.
+Instead, choose to accept that it is over and stop thinking.
 It's not easy, but you can do it.

-A good way to think is by journaling about your feelings.
+A good way to deal with it is by journaling about your feelings.
 It doesn't have to be the best writing or even good writing at all.
 Just get it all out there.
 Imagine that as you write them down, the bad feelings and thoughts are leaving your body and sticking to the paper.

 2. Let Go

 The rule of every relationship is never ever be clingy.
 You have to learn to let go.
 I know it's not easy.
 Letting go is actually the most crucial and the most difficult phase of every relationship.
 There are just too many memories, and forgetting these memories feels like an impossibility.